 Emmanuel “Manny” Melendez-Diaz always felt a calling to join the military.
 He enlisted in the Army as an Infantryman in 2003.

 Now medically retired, Manny enjoys handcycling, kayaking, and spending time with his wife, Natibel.
-The two have hopes and aspirations for their future, but they are forced to put many of them on hold because of the daily restrictions Manny experiences in their current home.
-They feel relieved Manny will finally have wheelchair access and a yard when he receives his specially adapted custom Homes For Our Troops home.
-He will no longer have to deal with the daily frustration of damaging the walls with his wheelchair.
-He especially is looking forward to making meals together with Natibel in the home’s fully accessible kitchen.
-The financial freedom a donated home will provide the perfect foundation for Manny to fulfill his dream of opening his own catering business.
-Natibel also looks forward to the peace of mind that the HFOT home will bring, and cannot wait to see her husband comfortable and happy, rather than struggle in his everyday life.
-The home will also provide Natibel with the freedom to pursue her goal of opening her own makeup company.
+The two have hopes and aspirations for their future, but they were forced to put many of them on hold because of the daily restrictions Manny experienced in their previous home.
+They feel relieved Manny finally has wheelchair access and a yard when he received his specially adapted custom Homes For Our Troops home.
+He no longer has to deal with the daily frustration of damaging the walls with his wheelchair.
+He especially is happy he is able to make meals together with Natibel in the home’s fully accessible kitchen.
+The financial freedom of a donated home provides the perfect foundation for Manny to fulfill his dream of opening his own catering business.
+Natibel is grateful to the peace of mind that the HFOT home brings and loves seeing her husband comfortable and happy, rather than struggle in his everyday life.
+The home also provides Natibel with the freedom to pursue her goal of opening her own makeup company.
 In the future, they would also like to start a family.

-Manny and Natibel are choosing to live in Maryland to eliminate long travel time to the hospital.
+Manny and Natibel chose to live in Maryland to eliminate long travel time to the hospital.